StackLimit/Gpio4Pi/README.md

 There is a brief description of all the functions in Gpio4Pi.pas.

 **Support**</BR>
-Supports Raspberry Pi 1 to Raspberry Pi 5.
+Supports Raspberry Pi 1 to Raspberry Pi 5.</BR>
 Both 32 bit and 64 bit OS.
 Tested on RPI3B+ and RPI4B on both 32 and 64 bit.
 RPI5 only 64 bit.

 **Raspberry Pi 5**</BR>
-For the moment the RPI5 are only supportet and testet in 64 bit OS.
+For the moment the RPI5 are only supportet and testet in 64 bit OS.</BR>
-Because there is no documentation for the RP1 clock section, GPIO Clock and PWM Clock can only be used to a limited extent.
+Because there is no documentation for the RP1 clock section,</BR>
+GPIO Clock and PWM Clock can only be used to a limited extent.</BR>

 Like other GPIO libraries, Rpi user must be in the same group as /dev/gpiomem to perform basic GPIO Input/Output operations.